Yamato-Security/hayabusa/README.md

 The Event Frequency Timeline feature displays a sparkline frequency timeline of detected events.
 Note: There needs to be more than 5 events.

-## Dates with most detections categorized by level
+## Dates with most total detections

-A summary of the dates with the most detections categorized by level (`critical`, `high`, etc...).
+A summary of the dates with the most total detections categorized by level (`critical`, `high`, etc...).

+## Top 5 computers with most unique detections

+The top 5 computers with the most unique detections categorized by level (`critical`, `high`, etc...).

 # Hayabusa Rules